wwwebman/front-end-interview-questions/README.md

 #### JS Junior

-1. Who is the author of JavaScript Language?
+1. Who is the author of JavaScript?
 1. What is the best book for learning JavaScript and why? - [@github](https://github.com/wwwebman/js-books-backpack)
 1. What is the type of NaN?
 How to check if a value is NaN?
 1. What the reason that `window.window === window` return true? - [@docs](https://developer.mozilla.org/pl/docs/Web/API/Window/window)